Risk Factors Dashboard

 F5 Distributed Cloud Network Connect.
 A networking solution that offers easy, secure, and consolidated connectivity across public and hybrid clouds, data centers, and edge sites.
 It provides unified policies and single-pane-of-glass management, reducing complexity and increasing efficiency, including full multi-tenancy and segmentation, enabling self-service capabilities for DevOps, NetOps and SecOps.
 Network Connect automates the configuration of native public cloud networking resources and seamlessly connects multiple clouds using site-to-site connectivity over a private backbone or the F5 Global Network.

 F5 Distributed Cloud App Connect.
-An application delivery and deployment solution for connecting clusters across various cloud providers and regions.
+An application delivery and deployment solution for application-level connectivity across various cloud providers and regions.
 App Connect offers orchestrated awareness for API endpoints on all connected clusters, allowing cross-cluster service discovery and advertisement for seamless app-to-app communication with fine-grained API control.
 Connections between sites are self-maintaining, redundant, and fully automated, which reduces the need for administrative tasks such as establishing VPNs and routing.
 App Connect provides end-to-end visibility for customers, who can choose their underlying transport, including the F5 Global Network.

 F5 Distributed Cloud DNS.
 A cloud-based Domain Name System ("DNS") solution that offers DNS delivery across multicloud environments and modern applications.
 F5 Distributed Cloud DNS can be distributed globally as either a primary or secondary DNS, providing authoritative DDoS protection, Domain Name System Security Extensions ("DNSSEC"), and the flexibility to automatically scale to meet our customers growing application demands.